Auckland trains resume service after 'signalling issue' paralysed networks

 One commuter told the Herald an announcement on her train's intercom said there was an Auckland-wide rail system failure.

-She was left stuck in between two stations, with her packed train pulled up to a standstill.
+She was left stuck in between two stations near New Lynn, with her packed train pulled up to a standstill.

-Frustrated commuters said transport authorities were broadcasting "the usual apology" over station and train intercoms.
+The train sat still for about 15 minutes before rolling into New Lynn station as grumbling passengers phoned in to their workplaces to say they would be late or have to miss meetings.

+At New Lynn station, most people stayed on board briefly, hoping the train would get moving again, until an intercom announcement told them it wasn't going anywhere.

 Another commuter told the Herald she was stranded at Manurewa after hearing about the train outage.